Patrons are allowed two (2) one-hour-long computer sessions each day. Repeat usage is limited if demand is high.

-The Washington Memorial Library Computer Lab contains 40 computer terminals with an additional six terminals in secluded study rooms.
+The Washington Memorial Library Computer Lab contains 26 computers with additional computers in secluded study rooms.

 Hours of Operation: